jimburton/scrabble/chapters/Chapter7.md

 waiting until there are two requests then creating a new game in a separate thread and allowing them to play.

-If there are already two requests for games in the queue, the main thread will have to wait until there are less than two before adding another.
-If there are less than two requests for games in the queue, obviously the `gameStarter` thread will have to wait before it can create a game.
+If there are already two requests for games in the queue the main thread will wait until there are less than two before adding another.
+If there are fewer than two requests in the queue, the `gameStarter` thread will wait until two arrive so that it can create a game.

 The `BoundedChan` type serves this purpose.
 It provide a *bounded channel*, or concurrent queue that can contain only a given number of